swisspost/design-system/.changeset/plenty-pianos-check.md

 '@swisspost/design-system-styles': patch
 ---

-Fixed flash of default icon when using post-icon on alerts.
+Fixed default icon flashing when using a `post-icon` on alerts.